Updated 2025-02-13

 For administrators: For a typical policy that gives access to instance pools and instance configurations, see Let users manage Compute instance configurations, instance pools, and cluster networks.

-If you're new to policies, see Getting Started with Policies and Common Policies.
-For reference material about writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.
+If you're new to policies, see Managing Identity Domains and Common Policies.
+For reference material about writing policies for instances, cloud networks, or other Core Services API resources, see Details for Core Services.

 Resource Billing for Stopped Instances